-Two pillow block ball bearings support the fan shaft and are provided with extended lube lines as standard on the PF2 and PC2.
-Each bearing is equipped with a lubrication fitting and a slinger/locking collar to keep out moisture.
+- For all units ordered with the BALTIDRIVE® Power Train, two pillow block ball bearings support the fan shaft and are provided with extended lube lines as standard on the VertexTM Evaporative Condenser.
+Each bearing is equipped with a lubrication fitting and a locking collar to keep out moisture.

 - Only lubricate the bearings with a manual grease gun or BAC's optional Automatic Bearing Greaser.
-Do not use high-pressure grease guns since they may rupture the bearing seals.
+Do not use high-pressure grease guns since they may rupture the bearing seals or the extended lubrication lines.

 - Only lubricate the bearings with one of the following compatible water resistant greases which are suitable for ambient temperatures ranging from -65°F (-53.9°C) to +250°F (121.1°C).

 - Amoco Rycon Premium #3

 - Chevron SRI

 - Citgo Polyurea MP2TM

 - Conoco Polyurea 2TM

 - Exxon Polyrex® EM

 - Exxon Unirex NTM

 - MobilGrease® AW2

 - Shell Gadus S2 V100 3

 - Shell Gadus S3 T100 2

-- Shell Dolium "R"

 - SKF LGHP2TM

 - Unocal 76 Unilife GreaseTM

 - Lubricate the bearings as follows:

 - Initial Start-Up: Normally, no lubrication is required since the bearings have been lubricated at the factory prior to shipment.
-However, if the unit has been stored at the job site for more than one year, both bearings should be lubricated with new grease before initial operation.
+However, if the unit has been stored at the job site for more than three months, both bearings should be lubricated with new grease before initial operation.
 When lubricating, purge the old grease from the bearing by gradually adding grease until a bead of new grease appears at the seal on the underside of the bearing.

 - Seasonal Start-Up: Purge the bearings with new grease prior to start-up.

 - Operation: Purge the bearings with new grease every three months while in operation.

 - Extended Shutdown: Purge the bearings with new grease prior to any prolonged storage or downtime.